NOTE: See the beginning of Section F for abbreviations, course numbers and coding.

 |STAT4203||Introduction to Multivariate Data Analysis (O)||3 ch (3C)|

 Multivariate normal distribution; multivariate regression and the analysis of variance; canonical correlations; principal components; classification procedures; factor analysis; computer applications.
-Student should have some exposure to matrix algebra.
+Students should have some exposure to matrix algebra.

 |STAT4243||Statistical Computing (O)||3 ch (3C)|